 Ben Sutton: Right.

 It’s a challenge, but really you gotta get all of your automatic payments, right?
-Your Adobe software, and all the other softwares that are automatically coming out of your accounts.
+Your Adobe software, and all the other types of software that are automatically coming out of your accounts.
 You gotta get those switched over to a business account, which is, unfortunately, there’s no simple way to do that, but attacking each one by themselves.

 I’ve seen people go the other direction where they’ve got personal and business expenses mixed, and they decide instead of moving all this business over to another account, I’m gonna just move my personal over to another account.